denisrosset/faacets-labs/spec/latest/index.rst

 not-composite
   The Bell expression is known not to be composite.

+selfOpposite
+  The Bell expression is equivalent under relabelings to its negative value.

 canonical
   The Bell expression is known to be ``minimal``,  ``not-io-lifted``, ``not-composite``.
 In addition, the scenario itself is ordered canonically, and the bound has been extracted from the coefficients, who themselves are written down using integers with GCD = 1.